-Let us conclude this part by discussing the connections to the work of de la Harpe and his collaborators, which came to our full awareness at the completion.
-Consider an action of $G$ by homeomorphism on a Hausdorff topological space $Z$. \begin{enumerate} \item It is called \textit{strongly faithful} if for any finite set of non-trivial elements $F$ in $G$, there exists a point $\xi\in Z$ so that $f\xi\ne\xi$ for $f\in F$. \item A \textit{hyperbolic element} admits north-south dynamics relative to its two fixed points.
-Two hyperbolic elements are called \textit{transverse} if their fixed points are disjoint. \item The action is called \textit{strongly hyperbolic} if $G$ contains at least a pair of transverse hyperbolic elements. \end{enumerate} It is proved that topological free actions on $\partial X$ is strongly faithful (\cite[Corollary 10]{HJ11}).
+Let us conclude this part by discussing the connection to the work of de la Harpe and his collaborators.
+Let us consider an action of $G$ by homeomorphism on a Hausdorff topological space $Z$. \begin{enumerate} \item It is called \textit{strongly faithful} if for any finite set of non-trivial elements $F$ in $G$, there exists a point $\xi\in Z$ so that $f\xi\ne\xi$ for $f\in F$. \item A \textit{hyperbolic element} admits north-south dynamics relative to its two fixed points.
+Two hyperbolic elements are called \textit{transverse} if their fixed points are disjoint. \item The action is called \textit{strongly hyperbolic} if $G$ contains at least a pair of transverse hyperbolic elements. \end{enumerate} It is proved that topological free action on $Z$ is strongly faithful (\cite[Corollary 10]{HJ11}).
 If a group admits a minimal, strongly faithful and strongly hyperbolic action, then the group is Powers' group (so it is $C^\ast$-simple) and has free semi-group property \cite[Lemma 4.3]{DH99}.

 It is clear that a non-elementary action on a hyperbolic space $X$ induces a strongly hyperbolic action on $\partial X$.
-In the Claim \ref{claim: find f}) of Proposition \ref{prop: free semgigroups}, we proved that if the action is tamed and $E(G)=\{1\}$, it is strongly faithful.
-In view of this, Proposition \ref{prop: free semgigroups}(i) follows from \cite[Lemma 4.3]{DH99}.
+In the Claim \ref{claim: find f}, we proved that if the action is tamed and $E(G)=\{1\}$, it is strongly faithful.
+In view of this, Proposition \ref{prop: free semgigroups}(i) would then follow from \cite[Lemma 4.3]{DH99}.